astronomer/docs/astro/cli/authenticate-to-clouds.md

 The default location of the Azure configuration folder depends on your operating system:

 - Linux: `$HOME/.azure/`
-- Mac: `/Users/<username>/.aws`
+- Mac: `/Users/<username>/.azure`

 - Windows: `%USERPROFILE%/.azure/`

 #### Configure your Astro project

 The Astro CLI runs Airflow in a Docker-based environment.
-To give Airflow access to your credential files, you'll mount them as a volume in Docker.
+To give Airflow access to your credential files, you'll mount the .azure folder as a volume in Docker.

 1. Run the following commands to create an Astro project: